Bad Axe 14" No. 9 Precision Tenon Saw

 The Bad Axe No. 9 is meticulously crafted to excel in woodworking projects that demand precise joinery in tight spaces.
 The exposed ogee-curved plate at the toe end of the allows for cutting in tight places, such as cleaning out the mortises for half-lapping dovetailed joints into beams, boat-building, and other like-type requirements where the sawback will obstruct the cut, while at the same time retaining full functionality of a 14" toothline for medium tenon cheek ripping requirements, offcuts, dadoes, and rabbets.
 This is an incredibly versatile saw.

 Featuring a pitch of 12 teeth per inch (ppi), the Bad Axe No. 9 ensures a fine and efficient cutting action.
-The recommended filing method of Hybrid provides the perfect balance between rip and crosscut capabilities, making it suitable for a wide range of woodworking tasks.
-The .025" plate thickness ensures rigidity and stability, allowing for precise control during cutting operations.
+The recommended Hybrid filing provides the perfect balance between rip and crosscut capabilities, making it suitable for a wide range of woodworking tasks.
+The .025" plate thickness ensures rigidity and stability, allowing for precise control while sawing.

 With a kerf of .032", the Bad Axe No. 9 creates a clean and narrow cut, minimizing material waste and promoting accuracy.
 Its impressive depth of cut, measuring 3 5/8 inches, enables you to tackle various joinery tasks with ease and precision.